Kagisho/number.api/README.md

 Default endpoint will return the following:<br>
 ![img.png](img.png)

+#### Request headers
+Request header `X-Request-Id` may be included.
+This will be generated automatically if it is excluded.
+This header is is returned as part of the response.
 ---

 If you pass a number between 1 and 7 (first day of week being Sunday):<br>